Sparsely-gated Mixture-of-Expert Layers for CNN Interpretability: Experiments with Sparse MoEs for Object Detection

+Both models with pre-trained weights outperformed the baseline slightly and also outperformed models trained from scratch, whereas soft-constrained models showed larger improvements (see Table \ref{tab:DetectorMoE}).
+The analysis of weight assignments (see Table \ref{tab:detectorMoE_pretrained_avg_weighting}) has shown again, that expert utilization is mainly dependent on the feature map levels.
+However, expert utilization is more scattered, and level boundaries are less rigid.
+We assume that for longer training durations, the gating network would refer stronger to one or two experts on each level, comparable to other MoE models.
+For the classifier MoE, assigned weightings are also distributed better between different feature map levels

-Overall, using pre-trained weights increases performance significantly compared to training from scratch, but obstructs expert specializations.
-Consequently, the decision-making process of a model becomes less transparent and interpretable.
+Overall, using pre-trained weights helps to increase performance compared to training from scratch, but obstructs expert specializations.
+Consequently, the decision-making process of a model becomes less transparent and less interpretable.
 This again stresses the existence of a trade-off between interpretability and expert specialization and model performance.